sukruozdemir/learning-topics/README.md

 # 1. Cloud

+"The cloud" refers to servers that are accessed over the Internet, and the software and databases that run on those servers.
+Cloud servers are located in data centers all over the world.

 | # | Title | Link |
 | -- | -- | -- |
 | 1 | What Is the Cloud? | [Click Here](https://www.cloudflare.com/learning/cloud/what-is-the-cloud/) |